AdeyaOduor/HMS_Django/README.md

-**Install the Requirements using linux terminal** sudo apt install -y python3-pip python3 --version pip3 install pipenv
+**Install the Requirements using terminal** sudo apt install -y python3-pip #on linux or download latest python version from pythhon.org python3 --version pip3 install pipenv mkdir hospital cd hospital pipenv install django pipenv shell

-**tests installation**
-django-admin.py --version

 **Start project***
-mkdir HMS
-cd HMS
-virtualenv venv -p python3
-source venv/bin/activate
-pip install Django==4.0.3
-django-admin startproject HMS
-django-admin startapp hospital
+django-admin startproject hospital . python manage.py runserver #copy the url generated to browser to view page pip env --venv #then copy the path for use in Vscode ctrl + C #stops server from terminal

+**in VScode**
+search python interpreter and copy path from <pipenv--Venv> , include </bin/python> at the end and enter python manage.py runserver #copy the url generated to browser to view page

 **Make database migrations** # create the database so we can start using it
 #activate the virtual environment, go to the folder where the manage.py file is, and run the commands below: